King David’s Heart After the Lord

 Gideon was a man who sought the purposes of God, that life would come as a result.
-Gideon was not a ‘one-man band’ who could defeat the Midianites on his own.
-But just the same as I can not proceed in the things of the Lord until I have dealt with the things He has revealed to my heart, there were things in Gideon’s life that he needed to address before he could move on.
+But Gideon was not a ‘one-man band’ who could defeat the Midianites on his own.
+Just the same as we cannot proceed in the things of the Lord until we have dealt with the things of the past, so too, there were things in Gideon’s life that he needed to address before he could move on.

 Gideon Dealt With the Past